tocco/tocco-docs/devops/commit_info/commit_info_service.rst

 Debugging tips
 --------------

-- Installations are cached in the tool, if an installation is added or an installation path was amended a restart may be required to see imediate results
+- Installations are cached in the tool, if an installation is added or an installation path was amended a restart may be required to see results immediately
 - Check if the url on the backoffice installation is correct, reachable and the ``status-tocco`` and ``nice2/rest/modules`` endpoints are reachable
 - Check if the git repository is properly updated (check logs)
 - Check if API Keys to backoffice and JIRA are valid (``TOCCO_API_USERNAME``, ``TOCCO_API_PASSWORD``, ``JIRA_API_USERNAME``, ``JIRA_API_TOKEN`` in ``dc/commit-info``)